bereoff/Ecomm-Napptilus/README.md

 > ## Prerequisites:
 - Docker
 - Docker-Compose
+- API_KEY from Sendgrid, in order to achieve the email send routine well execution

 First, you need to identify the location where the project repository will be cloned.